andrew-johnson-4/lsts-tutorial/src/proof/proofs.md

 LSTS is a theorem prover.
 Here are some existing Proofs.

 LSTS proofs are built on something called the Curry-Howard Equivalence.
-The equivalence states and demontrates that programs are proofs and that proofs are programs.
+The equivalence states and demonstrates that programs are proofs and that proofs are programs.
 There is a virtuous one-to-one correspondence between proofs and programs.
 Despite this wonderful finding, most programs do not intend to be proofs.
-Likewise most proofs do not intend to be programs.
+Likewise, most proofs do not intend to be programs.

 LSTS is built for this Equivalence.
 Programs that look like just code, may actually be intended as a proof.